-There are quite a lot of other C++98 features deprecated in C++11 and removed in C++17, and clang 9 and later warn about them.
-Examples include bind1st/bind2nd (use std::bind or lambdas102) std::auto_ptr (replaced by std::unique_ptr), std:;mem_fun ref and std::ptr_fun.
+There are quite a lot of other C++98 features deprecated in C++11 and removed in C++17, and LLVM clang 9 and later warn about them.
+Examples include bind1st/bind2nd (use std::bind or lambdas104) std::auto_ptr (replaced by std::unique_ptr), std:;mem_fun ref and std::ptr_fun.

-- Be careful about including C headers in C++ code.
-Issues include - Use of the register storage class specifier (see the previous item). - The C99 keyword restrict is not part of103 any C++ standard and is rejected by some C++ compilers. - Inclusion by such headers of C-style headers such as math.h (see above).
+- Later versions of standards may add reserved words: for example bool, false and true became keywords in C23 and are no longer available as variable names.
+So avoid common words and keywords in other programming languages. - Be careful about including C headers in C++ code.
+Issues include - Use of the register storage class specifier (see the previous item). - The C99 keyword restrict is not part of 105 any C++ standard and is rejected by some C++ compilers. - Inclusion by such headers of C-style headers such as math.h (see above).